cmukgb/ctfws-host-daemons/protocol/protocol.rst

 All numbers herein are base-10 encoded and devoid of leading zeros for ease of parsing.
 Unless otherwise indicated, numbers are non-negative.

-``$DEVICENAME`` refers to the MQTT user identity given to the device in question.

-MQTT messages should be set persistent so that devices that reboot or lose their connection will display the right thing upon reconnection.
+MQTT messages should, unless otherwise indicated, be set persistent so that devices that reboot or lose their connection will display the right thing upon reconnection.
 Most messages are designed to be idempotent, in the sense that they carry timestamps of their veracity, so out-of-order delivery is partially mitigated.

 Public, Centrally-set topics
 ############################